build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ![Schema Properties](images/schema_properties.png)

 3. Click on the Version `1` to see the Avro schema of the clickstream data produced by the ECS task.

+Apache Avro is a data serialization system that allows for efficent and compact encoding of structuted data, especially in big data or streaming data use cases.
+To this end, Avro provides a compact binary format for data storage and exchange.

+The producer makes use of a Avro serializer provided by the AWS Glue Schema Registry and automatically registers the schema version in the Glue Schema Registry.

 ![Schema Version Definition](images/schema_version_definition.png)